25 Amazing Things To Do In Lake Louise

 Is Lake Louise Colder than Banff?

-We are typically wearing down feather parkas by December here, and warm boots, hats, and gloves.
-Bring it all and thank me later!
+By December, we are typically wearing down feather parkas and warm boots, hats, and gloves.
+Bring it all, and thank me later!

 Lake Louise Points of Interest